syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 ![](getting-started_images/Manual2.png)

-Before pasting it into your application, create a folder structure with names ej/web within the Content folder of your application and place all the copied files into it as shown below,
+Before pasting it into your application, create a folder structure with names ej/web within the Content folder of your application and place all the copied files into it as shown in the following.

 ![](Getting-Started_images/Manual3.png)
 Solution Explorer - Project with CSS files copied into the Content folder